Your Ultimate Guide to Southwest Rapid Rewards

 If you want to see a comprehensive list of these different benefits, you can view Southwest’s page here.

-So with the same example above, if instead you held A-list status, booked an Anytime fare class for a $200 flight, you’d end up earning 2,500 points because of the 25% bonus.
+With the same example above, if you instead held A-list status and booked an Anytime fare class for a $200 flight, you would end up earning 2,500 points due to the 25% bonus.

 We’ll talk more about earning elite status and its benefits in a later section.

-2. By spending on a Southwest Rapid Rewards credit card
+2. Using a Southwest Rapid Rewards Credit Card

 Spend me some money, honey.
 Or at least get a Southwest credit card before you do so that you can earn those coveted points!

-These cards offer different earning rates for Southwest Airline purchases.
-They usually range from 2X - 4X points per dollar.
+These cards offer different earning rates for Southwest purchases.
+They usually range from 2x to 4x points per dollar.

 They have additional earning categories as well, so you’re able to rack up points by making purchases on things like hotels, car rentals, and other everyday spending.

-💡Did you know: You can transfer your Chase Ultimate Rewards to Southwest at a 1:1 ratio—a great use of your transferable points.
+💡Did you know: You can transfer your Chase Ultimate Rewards to Southwest at a 1:1 ratio if you have a card like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®.

 Everybody has to eat, so you might as well earn some points for it.
 Rapid Rewards Dining is simple: